-There are many styles in photography, but it is better to focus on one and make it your personal style.
-Photographing reflections is a style you can develop because reflections are mostly unnoticed by the average person, so therefore you have a chance at being unique and showing the world something only you have seen.
+There are many styles in photography, but it’s better to focus on one and make it your personal style.
+Photographing reflections is one style you can develop; reflections are mostly unnoticed by the average person, so you have a chance at being unique and showing the world something only you have seen.

 This article helps you discover the types of reflections, their features, how to notice them, and a common mistake photographers make.

-Natural reflections: These occur in nature such as waterscapes.
-An example of a photo would be a cityscape reflected on a river, or a group of birds reflected on a pond.
+Natural reflections.
+These occur in nature such as waterscapes.
+An example is a cityscape reflected on a river or a group of birds reflected on a pond.

-Architectural reflections: These occur on architectural surfaces.
-An example of a photo would be an old building reflected on a modern glass building in front of it.
+Architectural reflections.
+These occur on architectural surfaces.
+An example is an old building reflected on a modern glass building in front of it.

-Surreal reflections: These are the hardest to notice since they require an artistic eye.
-An example of a photo would be the Eiffel tower reflected on a puddle of water on a rainy day.
+Surreal reflections.
+These are the hardest to notice since they require an artistic eye.
+An example is the Eiffel tower reflected in a puddle of water on a rainy day.

-Abstract reflections: These show colors and lines without revealing what the reflected subject is.
-An example of a photo would be a colorful building reflected on water, showing wavy lines and colors.
+Abstract reflections.
+These show colors and lines without revealing what the reflected subject is.
+An example is a colorful building reflected on water, showing wavy lines and colors.

-You do not need to spend a lot of money on professional equipment to photograph reflections as they can be photographed with any mid-level camera and lens, you can even use a mobile phone.
+You don’t need to spend a lot of money on professional equipment to photograph reflections, as they can be photographed with any mid-level camera and lens.
+You can even use a mobile phone.

-At the time of taking the photo make sure you do not cut off the reflection, since it is a major element in the photo.
-Cutting it off would unbalance the composition and confuse the eye into forcing it to imagine the cut off part.
+At the time of taking the photo make sure you don’t cut off the reflection, since it’s a major element in the photo.
+Cutting it off unbalances the composition and confuses the eye, forcing it to imagine the cut off part.
 That is exactly like taking a photo of a model and cutting her feet off.